Membership

 X

-Roundtrip, domestic airfare will be provided for the lead author of the 1st place winning team to attend the ITE International Annual Meeting and Exhibition August 13-16, 2023, in Portland, OR.
+Roundtrip, domestic airfare (up to $750 USD) will be provided for the lead author of the 1st place winning team to attend the ITE International Annual Meeting and Exhibition August 10-13, 2025, in Orlando, FL.

 X